Last Updated: 14th July, 2021

 As a dress rental website owner, you will rent out items for up to one week and charge a certain percentage of the rental price as the fee.
 The fee covers the service charges, dry cleaning, and other minor expenditures.

-When an order is placed, the product will be dispatched from the vendor’s inventory with pre-addressed packaging.
+When an order is placed, the product will be dispatched from the vendor’s inventory with per-addressed packaging.
 There should also be a provision for holding an insurance amount during the rental period to cover any sort of accidental damage.

 Besides making money from renting clothes, your online dress rental platform can generate revenue from the following channels: